 These people's motivation is driven by a certain form of expectation that sets them to think that only and until they receive, or hear or benefit from something or someone, then they will move.
 They are like a tree, motionless and expecting the wind, an animal or a human being to exert pressure on them before their leaves or fruit will fall.

-So the question is how do we ever motivate such people to believe in the cause and to work for the organisation.
-The answer lies in understanding them.
 The moment we as managers realise we have such a person with a certain personality that is dead, we have to institute a system of purging.
 People who are not driven to change for the better should not be in your organisation.

 Here are some simple steps to help people realise what purging could do to them:

-Step 2: If they fail to meet Step 1 - they have opted for the Performance Improvement Plan (PIP) or a clear cut non-satisfactory performance exit (all within the laws, regulations and best practises of the country).
+Step 2: If they fail to meet Step 1 - they have automatically opted for the Performance Improvement Plan (PIP) or a clear cut non-satisfactory performance exit (all within the laws, regulations and best practises of the country).